Slackadays/Clipboard/README.md

 The Clipboard Project (or CB for short) is the advanced yet <i>oh-so-easy-to-use</i> clipboard manager for anyone.

+It's fast and lightweight, packed with functionality, and tastefully stylish.
 You'll be able to remember anything, anytime, anywhere at the mere press of a button.
-It's like having a new, ridonkuliciously smart second brain always by your side.

 Just let the features speak for themselves!